MULAKAVISHNUVARDHANREDDY/EMBEDDED_TESTING/Testing.md

 ### 4️⃣ Firmware Validation

           1. Description:
-                - Validates the final compiled and flashed firmware (binary file), without reviewing or modifying the source code.
+                - Validates the final compiled and flashed firmware (binary file),without reviewing or modifying the source code.
                   This confirms that the device behaves correctly with production firmware.
               Example:
                         - Flash a wearable device with final firmware